Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 - `RevealFactors` The value in this contract can be unlocked by anyone able to provide two integers that multiply to a given product.

 - `CallOption` A seller locks some value with a time-limited promise to sell to a specific buyer at a specific price.
 Before the deadline, the buyer may choose to exercise the option.
 After the deadline, the seller may reclaim the offered value.

+## Appendix: Contracts, programs, accounts, receivers, and keys

+In Chain Core, “contracts,” “programs,” “accounts,” “receivers,” and “keys” are related but distinct concepts.
+The similarities and differences between these concepts can be confusing.
+This section tries to make it clear.

+### Keys

+In Chain Core, “key” is shorthand for a public-private key _pair_.
+A public key is published widely for everyone to use.
+The corresponding private key is kept secret.
+A _signature_ on a given document (such as a blockchain transaction) can be produced from a private key.
+Revealing the signature (but not the private key!) allows others to verify the signature matches the well-known _public_ key, and so could only have been produced by the owner of the private key.

+### Programs

+A program (sometimes also called a control program) is a sequence of instructions that protects some value on the blockchain.
+Chain Core uses these instructions to test the validity of a transaction.
+Each program asks the question, “Does the transaction trying to unlock my value meet my conditions?”
+The conditions may be simple or complex.
+A typical simple program asks, “Does the transaction trying to unlock my value include a signature matching this specific public key?”

+Internally, Chain Core uses _opcodes_ to express the logic of a program compactly and efficiently.
+But writing programs with opcodes is difficult and error-prone.
+That’s why we have Ivy, a _high-level_ language for expressing contracts in a much safer and more intuitive way.
+The Ivy _compiler_ contained in Chain Core, converts contracts written in the Ivy language into low-level opcodes.

+### Accounts

+An account controls a number of keys.
+Those wishing to send payments to an account can do so by locking them with a program that tests a signature against the recipient’s public key, as just described.
+The account wishing to spend those payments must prove its ownership by signing with the corresponding private key.

+### Receivers

+The keys in an account can produce an unlimited number of “derived keys.”
+In practice, for the sake of privacy, a distinct derived key is used for every transaction.
+A receiver is just a program that checks a signature against a distinct derived key for an account.
+The account owner, expecting a payment, generates a new receiver and sends it to the payer (for the payer to use in locking payment); meanwhile, Chain Core makes a note of the newly derived key so that when payment arrives, it can be unlocked with the correct signature.

+### Contract

+When a contract is instantiated with specific arguments, it is simply a program: a sequence of instructions that can be used to lock blockchain value.
+We also use “contract” to mean a template from which programs can be instantiated.